mesosphere-backup/dcos-cassandra-service/docs/managing.md

 $ dcos cassandra --name=<service-name> node describe <nodeid>
 ```

-In contrast to the `status` command, `node describe` requests information from the DC/OS Cassandra Service and not the Cassandra node.
+In contrast to the `status` command, `node describe` requests information from the DC/OS Apache Cassandra Service and not the Cassandra node.

 Result: